-If possible, surgery is performed with the intention of removing the tumour in the hope of a cure.
-Sometimes "debulking" surgery is performed in order to remove as much tumour as possible so that other treatments have less tumour to treat.
+Sometimes ‘debulking’ surgery is performed in order to remove as much of the tumour as possible, so that other treatments have less tumour to treat.

-Somatostatin analogues such as daily octreotide injections or long-acting preparations such as Sandostatin LAR or Lanreotide Autogel given monthly are very useful for controlling the symptoms of hormone release by carcinoid or pancreatic NETs.
-They may have an anti-tumour effect at high dose in a small number of people
+Somatostatin analogues (SSTAs), such as daily octreotide injections or long-acting preparations such as Sandostatin LAR or Lanreotide Autogel which are given monthly, are very useful for controlling the symptoms of hormone release by carcinoid or pancreatic NETs.

 Interferon stimulates the immune system to fight cancer and may be effective, especially in combination with somatostatin analogues.

-Liver embolization, that is, cutting off the blood supply to tumours in the liver with or without the addition of chemotherapy (chemoembolization), is useful for patients who have predominantly liver disease.
+Liver embolization involves cutting off the blood supply to tumours in the liver, with or without the addition of chemotherapy (chemoembolization).
+It is useful for patients who have predominantly liver disease.

-Thermal ablation such as radio-frequency ablation, ie probes that "burn" away the tumours, may be useful in patients who have a small number of liver tumours.
+Thermal ablation such as radio-frequency ablation (probes that ‘burn’ away the tumours) may be useful in patients who have a small number of liver tumours.

 The treatment of patients with NETs is a rapidly advancing field and new treatments are being developed all the time.
-Many patients will be involved in clinical trials.
-The ongoing clinical trials include: NET-01 chemotherapy study for pancreatic NETs, RAD 001 for advanced midgut NETs and Lanreotide Autogel study for non-functional NETs.
+Many patients will therefore be offered the option of being involved in clinical trials.